nickciuffi/nick-chat/README.md

 # Conclusion

-This was My first nice project using React and Firebase, so I cound learn a lot during the development process.<br>
+This was My first nice project using React and Firebase, so I could learn a lot during the development process.<br>
-After A LOT of mistakes, I could realize that, even thought firebase is VERY easy to use and configurate, it is mcuh better to have your own back-end, so you can have more controll of the data in your app.<br>
+After A LOT of mistakes, I could realize that, even thought firebase is VERY easy to use and configure, it is much better to have your own back-end, so you can have more control of the data in your app.<br>
-This way, after this project, I decided to learn Node.js, that is a technology I always found interesting and usefull.
+This way, after this project, I decided to learn Node.js, that is a technology I always found interesting and useful.